 - A variant in the Oswald episode, "Henry Needs a Haircut"; Henry, a penguin, has a feather sticking out on top of his head that won't stay down.
 When Oswald suggests that he visit the barbershop, Henry refuses, thinking it will hurt.
 Henry makes many attempts to slick the stray feather back, but nothing works.
 At the end of the episode, Henry finally goes to the barbershop, where he finds out that his haircut wasn't as bad as he thought it would be.

-- Phineas and Ferb: The episode "Bad Hair Day" revolves around the two brothers trying to fix Candace's bad hairdo.
+- The Phineas and Ferb episode "Bad Hair Day" revolves around the titular stepbrothers trying to fix Candace's bad hairdo.

-- The Powerpuff Girls: In "The Mane Event", Bubbles and Buttercup accidentally butcher Blossom's hair, leaving her looking ridiculous.
+- The Powerpuff Girls (1998): In "The Mane Event", Bubbles and Buttercup accidentally butcher Blossom's hair, leaving her looking ridiculous.
 It makes her the laughing stock of Townsville and briefly sends her into self-imposed seclusion until the professor snaps her out of it.
-She eventually uses her ridiculous look to distract the Monster of the Week so her sisters can defeat it, and gets some revenge on Bubbles and Blossom by giving them a bad hair day.
+She eventually uses her ridiculous look to distract the Monster of the Week so her sisters can defeat it, and gets some revenge on Bubbles and Buttercup by messing with their hair as well.

 - Recess: In "Bad Hair Day", Mikey suffers from this after first getting gum stuck in his hair, and TJ's attempt to remove it resulting in a bad haircut.
 T.J.'s attempts to put a positive spin on Mikey's awful haircut end up creating a trend on the playground.